wordpress-mobile/AztecEditor-iOS/README.md

 ### Other methods to display the picker

-The example above show the recommended way to show the picker in a modal.
+The example above shows the recommended way to show the picker in a modal.
 There are currently three available controllers to show the picker depending on your application needs:

  * [WPMediaPickerViewController](Pod/Classes/WPMediaPickerViewController.h), this is the base collection view controller that displays the media.
 It can be used inside another view controllers using containment.
  * [WPInputMediaPickerViewController](Pod/Classes/WPInputMediaPickerViewController.h), a wrapper of the WPMediaPickerController to be used has an inputView of an UIControl.